 According to an insider, the Skeldon factory produced a measly seven tonnes of sugar on Wednesday May 28.
 Placing that into perspective, the world market price for sugar at the end of last week was US$383.16 per tonne, GuySuCo would have produced only US$2682 for the day with high overhead costs.
 When first conceptualized, the Skeldon factory was intended to produce 110,000 tonnes per annum.

 Observers say that allowing the Skeldon factory to run for an entire day to produce just over half a million dollars, calls into question the wisdom of management’s decisions.

 This newspaper was made to understand by Skeldon employees that GuySuCo is determined to meet the first-year target for the factory even though the amount being spent to operate the factory is far more than what is being earned.
-Stabroek News was told that last week not only did GuySuCo produce seven tonnes on a single day, …..To continue reading, login or subscribe now.
+Stabroek News was told that last week not only did GuySuCo produce seven tonnes on a single day, but the rest of the week it did not fare better.

 As the first crop enters the month of June, Skeldon is the only factory still grinding with all other factories having closed off for the season.

 GuySuCo surpassed the 2014 first crop target at the beginning of May, the target was set low at just under 75,000 tonnes.
 This figure was historically low as the first crop production targets used to be set anywhere from 85,000 to 110,000 tonnes.

 The Skeldon factory’s production is in need of upping with critics calling for GuySuCo to start taking responsibility and act accountably.
 But year after year the calls by critics and the political opposition have fallen on deaf ears.